echeran/smile-of-murugan/webbook/chapter20.md

 colourful, economical and yet rich in words, and more individual and self-centred, Venugopalan is more disciplined, sharper, less individual and more open towards society and contemporary problems.
-However, it is very difficult really to say--and probably it is quite unnecessary and even naive to try to-who is the better of the two.
+However, it is very difficult really to say—and probably it is quite unnecessary and even naive to try to—who is the better of the two.
 What is important is the fact that, unlike fifteen or even ten years ago, contemporary Tamil writing has at least two poets who are first-rate and full of growth and promise.

-Doing away with traditional poetic forms, and trying their hand at vers libre, "prose-poetry" (*vacanak kavitai*) and other formal experiments was and still is part of the credo of the "new poets";
+Doing away with traditional poetic forms, and trying their hand at vers libre, "prose-poetry" (*vacaṉak kavitai*) and other formal experiments was and still is part of the credo of the "new poets";
 cf. *Eḻuttu* 61 where a "new poet" says

 >|       "A poem tied by prosody
->|       is like the Käviri tied by dams".
+>|       is like the Kāviri tied by dams".

-However, it seems[^selvam-essay-modern-prosody] that even the most “rebellious" formal experiments of the "new poets" may somehow and to some extent be reconciled with the literary *marapu* or tradition: thus, e.g., the so-called *centoṭai*, i.e. verses without *etukai* "rhyme (initial)" and *mōnai* “alliteration", may be considered a kind of vers *libre*; or, rather, the free-verse experiments are nothing but a kind of traditional *centoṭai.* On the other hand, the basic properties of classical and traditional poetry and prosody are used frequently even by the most "rebellious" "new poets" simply because the features are inherently connected with the very structure and nature of Tamil phonology and syllabification, just like the notion of acai "fundamental metric unit” is inherently connected with the very rhythm of Tamil speech.
-Thus, e.g., if we consider a poem like D. Sivaramu's *Minnal* (Lightning) we see a rather firm rhythmic structure in terms of the basic, “traditional" prosodic units, *acai* and *cir* “feet” (the poem being limited to the use of the socalled *iyaṟcīr* “natural feet" of two *acai* each).
-We also unmistakenly hear the initial alliteration (*mōnai*) of (ka-), placed most regularly at the beginning of each first feet of the four distichs.
+However, it seems[^selvam-essay-modern-prosody] that even the most “rebellious" formal experiments of the "new poets" may somehow and to some extent be reconciled with the literary *marapu* or tradition: thus, e.g., the so-called *centoṭai*, i.e. verses without *etukai* "rhyme (initial)" and *mōnai* “alliteration", may be considered a kind of *vers libre*; or, rather, the free-verse experiments are nothing but a kind of traditional *centoṭai.* On the other hand, the basic properties of classical and traditional poetry and prosody are used frequently even by the most "rebellious" "new poets" simply because the features are inherently connected with the very structure and nature of Tamil phonology and syllabification, just like the notion of *acai* "fundamental metric unit” is inherently connected with the very rhythm of Tamil speech.
+Thus, e.g., if we consider a poem like D. Sivaramu's *Miṉṉal* (Lightning) we see a rather firm rhythmic structure in terms of the basic, “traditional" prosodic units, *acai* and *cīr* “feet” (the poem being limited to the use of the socalled *iyaṟcīr* “natural feet" of two *acai* each).
+We also unmistakenly hear the initial alliteration (*mōnai*) of (*ka-*), placed most regularly at the beginning of each first feet of the four distichs.

 [^selvam-essay-modern-prosody]: Cf. a very interesting essay on classical and modern prosody by Selvam